thunder/drupal-testing/README.md

  - If you want to run deprecated TestBase classes, or if you want to run behat tests, use drupal_ti.
  - When using WebDriverTestBase and Drupal > 8.6 (which needs selenium instead of phantom.js) use this package.
  - If you want a simple travis.yml file, that works without any configuration, use this package.
- - You can directly use this for quickly running the tests locally as well!
-All you need is php command line client, composer, chromedriver and docker (or mysql running natively).
+ - You can directly use this for quickly running the tests locally and on other CI environments as well!
+Just do
-   If you have all this installed on your local machine, just do <code>composer global require thunder/travis</code> add the global composer directory to your $PATH and call <code>test-drupal-project</code> from within your modules directory.
-Everything will be build, installed and tested automatically.
+   <code>composer global require thunder/drupal-testing</code> add the global composer directory to your $PATH and call
+   <code>test-drupal-project</code> from within your modules directory.
+Everything will be build, installed and tested
+   automatically.

 # Configuration

-We try to run without configuration as much as possible, but we still have a lot of configuration options, if your module requires some special treatment, or if your testing environment is not travis (or travis changed some default values) or if you want to split up the testing process into multiple steps.
+We try to run without configuration as much as possible.
+But we still have a lot of configuration options, if your module requires some special treatment, or if your testing environment is not travis/github (or they changed some default values).

 ## Steps
-The simplest way to run the tests is to just call <code>test_drupal_module</code> in your .travis.yml.
+The simplest way to run the tests is to just call <code>test_drupal_project</code> in your .travis.yml.
-This will do everything, but it is actually divided into several steps which can be called separately by providing the step as a parameter: <code>test_drupal_module build</code> would call the build step and any steps that the build step depends on.
+This will do everything, but it is actually divided into several steps which can be called separately by providing the step as a parameter: <code>test_drupal_project build</code> would call the build step and any steps that the build step depends on.
 Steps, that have already been executed will not be called again on subsequent call.
 So, if you call
-<code>test_drupal_module start_web_server</code> next, all steps up to the build step will not be executed.
+<code>test_drupal_project start_web_server</code> next, all steps up to the build step will not be executed.

 The steps are the following: